MiniGameWorlds/MiniGameWorld/resources/devWiki/making-minigame-home.md

 # Description
 - This doucment describe how to make `Minigame plugin`, `Third-Party plugin`
-- About MiniGameWorld plugin's structure: [Dev Wiki]
+- About MiniGameWorld plugin's structure: [MiniGameWorld]